yerimrim/open-source-task5/README.md

 ## 📌 Notes

 * This is a **learning-focused project**, not a production system
-* Input is handled via CLI (Command Line Interface)
+* Input is handled via interactive prompts in the notebook
 * Data is not persistent beyond generated files

 ---